junxit/us-congress-code/title-42/chapter-21b/sec-2000bb.md

 ### Constitutionality

-For constitutionality of section 2 of Pub.
-L. 103–141, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.
+For constitutionality of this section, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court.

 ### Short Title